FrancescoSer/sdk-nrf/applications/nrf5340_audio/README.rst

 The audio data in the headset devices follows the following path:

 1. The LE Audio Controller Subsystem for nRF53 running on the network core receives the compressed audio data.
 #.
-It communicates the audio data to the Zephyr Bluetooth LE host in a similar way to the :ref:`zephyr:bluetooth-hci-rpmsg-sample` sample.
+It sends the audio data to the Zephyr Bluetooth LE host in a similar way to the :ref:`zephyr:bluetooth-hci-rpmsg-sample` sample.
 #.
 The host sends the data to the stream control module (:file:`streamctrl.c`).
 #.
 The data is sent to a FIFO buffer.
 #.
 The data is sent from the FIFO buffer to the :file:`audio_datapath.c` module.